 This is an online system where staff are expected to report any incident of behaviour that is not conducive to successful learning.
-It acts as a 'real time' diary style facility.
-It can also track non sanction actions, interventions or contacts made to parents for information.

 Parents will be notified of their children's behaviour and attitude - both positive and negative - by the Academy on a regular basis.
 Staff may keep students behind after 3pm if they deem it necessary to sanction or discuss a student's behaviour and the law does not require us to notify parents of this.
 However, if a student is required to stay in school for a longer period of time, for example, longer than 10 minutes as part of our normal practice, parents will receive a text message, phone call or email, as appropriate.
 It is, therefore, essential that the Academy holds the most up-to-date contact information for all parents and carers.
 It is the parents' responsibility to notify the Academy at the earliest opportunity of any changes to contact details.